WorldFamousElectronics/PulseSensorStarterProject/README.md

 #### Blink an LED (on Pin 13) with your heartbeat!  💓

 ![ScreenShot](screenshot-threshold-arrows.png)
-#### Newbie freindly code.
+#### Newbie-friendly code.
 Live visualization of Raw Pulse Signal in Arduino's cool "Serial Plotter".

 ![Arduino PulseSensor](connections.png)
 #### Also a great first-step in troubleshooting your circuit, connections, and project!